 COVID-19 changed everything overnight.
 The traditional perimeter is gone and the things that were planned years in the future—like cloud migration—had to be fast tracked.
 Immediately.

-This sudden shift is the latest evidence that organizations need an effective, safe way to ensure employees have access to sensitive data across hundreds of cloud applications so they can continue to be productive and compliant despite pandemic-related disruptions.
+This sudden shift is the latest evidence that organisations need an effective, safe way to ensure employees have access to sensitive data across hundreds of cloud applications so they can continue to be productive and compliant despite pandemic-related disruptions.
 Enter the cloud access security broker (CASB), which provides an additional necessary layer of security between users and cloud services to help ensure safe use across Microsoft 365, Google G Suite, Box, and more.

 According to a report just issued by the Cloud Security Alliance (CSA), 83% of more than 200 IT and security professionals surveyed agreed that security in the cloud as a top project for improvement.
-That said, while nearly 90% are either already using or researching the use of a CASB, half (50 percent) lack staffing to fully utilize cloud security solutions.
-To address this gap, it’s vital that organizations look for a solution that is part of a larger security portfolio and can effectively address the people-centric cloud security concerns on cloud account compromise, cloud data loss prevention, and cloud application compliance and visibility.
+That said, while nearly 90% are either already using or researching the use of a CASB, half (50 percent) lack staffing to fully utilise cloud security solutions.
+To address this gap, it’s vital that organisations look for a solution that is part of a larger security portfolio and can effectively address the people-centric cloud security concerns on cloud account compromise, cloud data loss prevention, and cloud application compliance and visibility.